Better Work Action Plan

 Text version of the challenges for the tourism workforce

-In order to address these systemic issues, 6 Tirohanga Hou (new outlook and ways of viewing or thinking) have been developed, underpinned by 14 initiatives to achieve the outcomes sought.
+In order to address these systemic issues, 6 Tirohanga Hou (new outlook and ways of viewing or thinking) were developed, underpinned by 14 initiatives to achieve the outcomes sought.

 The 6 Tirohanga Hou are as follows: